CSS Flexbox Generator – Flexbox Layout Tool

 gap

 The gap property sets spacing between flex items without adding margins to the items themselves.
 It accepts one or two values: a single value applies equal spacing in both directions, while two values set row-gap and column-gap independently.
 Gap is cleaner than margin-based spacing because it does not create extra space at the container edges, and it collapses naturally at line breaks in wrapped layouts.
 It is supported in all modern browsers for both Flexbox and Grid.
+To better understand how gap interacts with padding and margins in your layouts, our flexbox generator provides a clear visual reference.

 Real-World Use Cases for Flexbox

 Flexbox excels in component-level layouts.
 Navigation bars use Flexbox to space logo, links, and action buttons across a row with align-items to vertically center everything.
 Form rows pair labels and inputs side by side, using justify-content to distribute spacing.
 Card grids with flex-wrap create responsive layouts that reflow based on available width.
 Footer layouts use Flexbox to push copyright text to one side and social links to the other with a single space-between declaration.
 Centering content — both horizontally and vertically — is trivially easy with Flexbox, requiring only display: flex, justify-content: center, and align-items: center on the parent.
+For buttons within flex containers, our button generator helps you create consistent interactive elements.

 Common Mistakes Beginners Make